 One obstacle course featured on OPENPhysed.org uses the cards: M, O, V, E. During this fun, active learning lesson, children are led in a single-file line from card to card.
 At each card, they identify the letter and then perform that movement to the next card.

 For example, for the letter M, students will March to the next cone.
 At the second cone, children are asked the name of the letter, and then perform the corresponding movement to be performed on the way to the next cone.
 This continues from cone to cone as children recognize their alphabet letters and perform the kinesthetic movement associated with each letter.

-Another fun obstacle course game uses the letters U (Under the Wire Crawl), W (Walrus Walk), C (Crab Walk), and B (Bear Crawl) require strength and endurance.
+Another fun obstacle course game uses the letters U (Under the Wire Crawl), W (Walrus Walk), C (Crab Walk), and B (Bear Crawl).
+These particular cards require strength and endurance.
 Most young children can only move their bodies short distances while performing these movements.
-When incorporated into an obstacle course, they will find more success moving 15’ per movement activity rather than all the way across a gym.
-In addition to the letters U, W, C, and B, other movement activities may include jumping in/out of hula-hoops, crawling through a tunnel, log rolling, and walking on uneven surfaces.
+When incorporated into an obstacle course, they will find more success moving 15’ per movement activity rather than all the way across a gym or other wide open space.
+In addition to using these alphabet letters, other movement activities may include jumping in/out of hula-hoops, crawling through a tunnel, log rolling, and walking on uneven surfaces.